 Repair Any Damage

 If your home has sectional gutters (not seamless), there are joints every ten feet where leaks may develop.
 Both types of gutters have connections to the downspouts and endcaps where leaks may also develop.
 You should also check the pitch of the gutters to ensure that they flow properly and allow water to move through them efficiently.
-Finally, give a look at the nails or screws that hold your gutters in place.
+Finally, look at the nails or screws that hold your gutters in place.
 If they are loose or sagging, get them secured.
 If there seem to be too many problems to fix, look into gutter replacement options.

 Remove Nearby Branches